felias-fogg/SoftI2CMaster/README.md

 the <code>include</code> statement so that they can take effect.
 Note that this is different from the usual form of using libraries!
 This library is always compiled with your sketch and therefore the <code>defines</code>
-need to be specfied before the inclusion of the library!
+need to be specified before the inclusion of the library!

     #define I2C_HARDWARE 1
 Although this is basically a bit-banging library, there is the